How To Make Small Talk with Anyone in 5 Easy Ways (Examples Included)

 This one innocent question got us talking about site analytics, content, viral content, what makes viral content, why it’s pointless to try and create viral content, some of his past client engagements, blogs he reads, why he reads them, and wildly popular content we came across in our space.

 At the end of the discussion, he actually thanked me for broaching the topic because it got his brain spinning.
 I thought that was sweet of him.
 “Thanks!”
 I smiled, while thanking him for his thought-provoking answers.

 People love to help.
 Helping makes them feel important.
 Helping makes them feel like they are adding value to people’s lives.
 Helping puts them in an advisory role which hones the leader in them.

 I personally enjoy it when people ask me for advice, even if it may not be something I have expertise on.
-Yesterday, I was out for brunch with my friend, Karl, who is the CEO of Groupon Singapore.
+Yesterday, I was out for brunch with my friend, Karl.
 In between chats, he asked me for advice on whether he should invest in this up-and-coming startup.

 His innocent question made me feel important as a friend and that he saw me as an equal despite the disparity between our success.
 I then stepped up to the plate by asking various assessment questions and giving him my thoughts, before we jumped to a different topic altogether.